 “Denpa Kyoushi” is an anime and manga about Kagami Junichirou, a lazy genius obsessed with otaku culture.
 Forced to leave his reclusive lifestyle, he becomes an unusual physics teacher, using methods inspired by his otaku passion to teach and motivate his students.

-Animes that depict the life of an otaku
+Animes that portray the life of an Otaku

-"Himouto!
-Umaru-chan" is a comedy that revolves around Umaru Doma, a perfect student at school, but a lazy otaku at home.
+“Himouto!
+Umaru-chan” is a comedy revolving around Umaru Doma, a perfect student at school but a lazy otaku at home.
 Her older brother, Taihei, struggles to deal with her two personalities.
-The series portrays the contrast between the exemplary school life and the obsession with video games, anime, and manga, showing the hidden side of otaku culture and the duality of behavior in different environments.
+The series portrays the contrast between exemplary school life and obsession with video games, animes, and mangas, showing the hidden side of otaku culture and the duality of behavior in different environments.

 The anime follows the story of Narumi, a yaoi otaku, and Hirotaka, a hardcore gamer, who start dating.
 The series explores the complexities of romantic relationships between people with intense otaku passions.

-Below we are going to recommend anime that have some relation or highlight a little bit of the culture and industry such as Light Novels, Mangas, and anime production.
+Below we will recommend animes that relate to or highlight a bit of the culture and industry such as Light Novels, Mangas, and anime production.

-This anime shows 2 friends who are dedicated to becoming famous mangaka and receiving TV adaptation (anime) of their works.
-A captivating and inspiring work that shows the universe of manga and anime from a different perspective.
+This anime shows two friends who dedicate themselves to becoming famous mangakas and getting adaptations for TV (anime) of their works.
+A captivating and inspiring work that shows the universe of mangas and animes from a different perspective.
 PERFECT!

-Animes that depict the life of an otaku
+Animes that portray the life of an Otaku

-"Shirobako" is an anime series that offers a realistic and detailed insight into the Japanese animation industry.
-The story follows five young women who are striving to achieve their dreams of working in anime production.
+“Shirobako” is an anime series that offers a realistic and detailed view of the Japanese animation industry.
+The story follows five young women who seek to fulfill their dreams of working in anime production.

-They face various challenges and typical industry obstacles, such as tight deadlines, creative pressures, and the struggle to balance personal life with work demands.
-The series is a tribute to the passion and dedication required to create anime.
+They face various challenges and obstacles typical of the industry, such as tight deadlines, creative pressures, and the struggle to balance personal life with work demands.
+The series is a tribute to the passion and dedication needed to create anime.

 “Eromanga Sensei” explores the world of light novels through the life of Masamune Izumi, a high school student and light novel author.
 His world is shaken when he discovers that his anonymous illustrator, “Eromanga Sensei,” is actually his reclusive sister, Sagiri.

-She became reclusive after the death of her parents, finding refuge in anime.
-The story unfolds around the complicated relationship between the siblings, their passion for writing and illustration, and their interactions with other authors and fans of otaku culture.
+She became reclusive after their parents’ death, finding refuge in art.
+The story revolves around the complicated relationship of the siblings, their passion for writing and illustration, and their interactions with other authors and fans of otaku culture.

-"Denki-gai no Honya-san" is set in a manga store, where the employees are all otakus with their own quirks.
-The series provides a humorous look at the experiences and daily life of working in a manga store, from managing manga releases to serving customers with unique tastes.
+“Denki-gai no Honya-san” takes place in a manga store, where the employees are all otakus with their quirks.
+The series offers a humorous look at the experiences and daily life of working in a manga store, from managing manga releases to serving customers with unique tastes.
 The interactions between the characters reflect different aspects of otaku culture, including cosplay, collectibles, and anime events.

-"Blood Lad" follows Staz, a powerful vampire and leader of a district in the demon world, who is secretly an otaku obsessed with Japanese culture, especially anime and manga.
+“Blood Lad” follows Staz, a powerful vampire and leader of a district in the demon world, who is secretly an otaku obsessed with Japanese culture, especially animes and mangas.
 When he meets Fuyumi, a human girl, and she turns into a ghost, his journey to bring her back to life begins.
-The series mixes supernatural elements with otaku humor, exploring the clash between the demon worlds and Japanese pop culture.
+The series mixes supernatural elements with otaku humor, exploring the clash between the worlds of demons and Japanese pop culture.

-Tips for becoming a mangaka - practice or talent?
-Editors and inspiration
+Tips for becoming a mangaka – Practice or Gift?
+Editors and Inspiration

-"Chaos;Head" revolves around Takumi Nishijou, a reclusive and paranoid otaku who finds himself involved in a series of mysterious events and brutal crimes.
-He struggles to distinguish between reality and delusion, often taking refuge in his world of anime and games.
-The series explores themes of isolation, mental disturbance, and the thin line between reality and fiction in the otaku universe.
+“Chaos;Head” revolves around Takumi Nishijou, a reclusive and paranoid otaku who finds himself involved in a series of mysterious events and brutal crimes.
+He struggles to distinguish between reality and delusion, often retreating into his world of animes and games.
+The series explores themes of isolation, mental disturbance, and the fine line between reality and fiction in the otaku universe.

-Below we will leave a list of more anime that have some relation to the otaku universe:
+Below we will leave a list of more animes that have some relation to the otaku universe:

 • Otaku no Video;